salikhussaini/Family_Tree/README.md

 Clear Lineage: The edges between nodes represent familial relationships, clearly showing the lineage from Prophet Adam to Prophet Muhammad.
 ## Prerequisites
 To run this project, you need the following software installed:

-Python 3.x
+- Python 3.x
-NetworkX
-Matplotlib
-PyGraphviz (optional, for advanced graph layout) Jupyter Notebook (optional, for interactive exploration)
+- Graphviz
+- Pandas